CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 ### Task 3: View and manipulate the default indexing policy

+In this task, you'll view and modify the default indexing policy of a Cosmos DB container.
+After navigating to the Azure Cosmos DB in the Azure portal, you'll observe the default indexing policy, which indexes all paths except _etag.
+You'll then modify the policy to only index the /price path.
+After making the changes, you'll run SQL queries to compare the request charge before and after the indexing change, noting how the efficiency of queries changes based on which fields are indexed.

 When a container is created by code, portal, or a tool; the indexing policy is set to an intelligent default if you do not specify it otherwise.
 You will observe that default indexing policy and make a change to the policy.

 1. Navigate to the **Azure portal**.